Heatstroke In Dogs

 In short, to avoid heatstroke a dog needs to be hydrated, shaded and cooled off by sufficient ventilation.

 Typically the biggest threat to heatstroke for pets is when they are left in cars where temperatures can rise very quickly.
+You've no doubt read many stories, as I have, of dogs trapped in hot cars with sad outcomes - and not just in summer.

 The Symptoms of Canine Heatstroke